“The art of life lies in a constant readjustment to our surroundings.”Kakuzō Okakura – “The Book of Tea”

 - I was going to miss the thrill of going somewhere I had never been before.

-- I would be able to plan again, but it would be quite some time before I could.
+- I would be able to plan again, but it would be quite some time before I could put those plans in place.

 After I went through the process of acceptance and acknowledgment it was much easier for me to think clearly and look forward to my time at home.